Skip to content Skip to footer

 However, this “drama” seems to have a twist.
 Under pressure from a series of strong countermeasures from China and the global supply chain crisis, the Trump administration began to show signs of loosening up.
 The release of the exemption list and the tariff system failure appeared to solve the “crisis” in the short term, but the real motive was to allow the U.S. to continue importing necessary production materials from China.
 These measures were designed to enable U.S. businesses to clear customs smoothly rather than get stuck due to high tariffs.

-The Empty Gestures of Tariff Measures
+The Empty Gestures of Tariff Actions

 The Breaking Point of U.S. Tariff Policies